dlt-hub/dlt/docs/website/docs/pipelines/stripe.md

 dlt init stripe_analytics bigquery
 ```

-This command will initialize your pipeline with Stripe as the source and BigQuery as the destination.
+This command will initialize your verified source with Stripe as the source and BigQuery as the destination.
 If you'd like to use a different destination, simply replace **`bigquery`** with the name of your preferred destination.
 You can find supported destinations and their configuration options in our [documentation](https://dlthub.com/docs/destinations/duckdb)

 3. After running this command, a new directory will be created with the necessary files and configuration settings to get started.
-From here, you can begin configuring your pipeline to suit your specific needs.
+From here, you can begin configuring your source to suit your specific needs.

 ```
-stripe_pipeline
+stripe_source
 ├── .dlt
-│   ├── .pipelines
+│   ├── .sources
 │   ├── config.toml
 │   └── secrets.toml
 ├── stripe_analytics
 │   └── __init__.py
 │   └── helpers.py
 │   └── metrics.py
+│   └── settings.py
 ├── .gitignore
 ├── requirements.txt
 └── stripe_analytics_pipeline.py